mythaxis/mythaxis.github.io/content/issue-24/Thy Servant Death.md

 -

 *Thanks for reading - but we'd love feedback!
-Let us know what you think of "Alight" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/138447278076273).*
+Let us know what you think of "Thy Servant, Death" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/138447278076273).*